Mach Principle and a new theory of gravitation: Logical description of the theory

-Similar thing will happen if we place two clocks, one at the center of the circle and another at some point in the periphery.
-In the $K$ frame, the center of the circle is fixed, but the clock at the periphery of the circle moves at some constant speed.
-Therefore, in the $K$ frame the clock at the center of the circle moves faster than that of the clock at the periphery of the circle, due to time dilation.
-Therefore, the conclusion is that the space-time cannot be defined in the same way in the non inertial frame $K'$, as they are defined in the inertial frame $K$.
-In other words, the geometry of space-time in a non-inertial frame is not a Euclidean geometry.
-Einstein had shown that in such cases the space-time structure could be explained using Riemannian geometry.
+Let consider two systems $K$ and $K'$, whose $z$ axises are aligned. $K$ is inertial frame and $K'$ is a non-inertial frame that is rotating with constant angular velocity with respect to $K$ frame.
+We consider a circle on the $x'y'$ plane of the $K'$ reference frame and fill its diameter and perimeter with small rigid rods of length $l$.
+He shows that in $K$ frame perimeter to diameter ratio is $\pi$ as usual but in $K'$ frame is less than $\pi$ due to the length construction from the special relativity.

-Now as it is argued that acceleration and gravitational field cannot be distinguished within a small enough region of space-time, Einstein, in General theory of relativity relates the space-time curvature with the stress energy tensor to formulate the theory of gravitation.
+He argued that this ratio can't be explained by Euclidean geometry and needs the concept of space-time curvature from the Riemannian geometry.
+So acceleration can be explained using space-time curvature.
+As the acceleration and gravitational field cannot be distinguished within a small enough region of space-time, in GR the space-time curvature is related with the stress energy tensor to formulate the theory of gravitation.